Skip to Main Content

 • Your questions for HPAC.

 Your responses to the first two questions should be substantive.
 Think about the narrative of why you want to go into the particular field.
 Reflect on key events and experiences that help highlight your motivation and the narrative that connects them together.
 Like with your personal statement, you want to show not tell.
 For example, a memorable patient experience highlights A) you had the experience, B) your interpersonall skills, C) your empathy & care for patients and their families, and D) you understand what the profession is.
 For what makes you a good candidate, the interview is not a time to be overly modest.
 It isn't easy to talk about yourself in positive terms.
-While you don't want to boast, you do want to highlight your strengths and what you are brining to the field.
+While you don't want to boast, you do want to highlight your strengths and what you are bringing to the field.
 Do not put down others - stay positive and focussed on you.
 You want to be your professional authentic self.

 General timeline HPAC Interview & Application Process (Note Two-Year Process)